 10. Whenever it snows or there’s a thunder storm, you feel a sense of foreboding and automatically think of flight delays and cancellations, even if you aren’t flying anywhere that day.

-9. You can actually sleep on a plane, (even if your seat doesn’t recline or your seated next to an infant or the aft lav).
+9. You can actually sleep on a plane (even if your seat doesn’t recline or you’re seated next to an infant or the aft lav).

 8. You can never remember where you parked your car at the airport.

 7. You carry your passport in your wallet at all times…just in case.